FNA-XNA/docs/docs/appendix/Appendix-F:-Upcoming-Support-Changes.md

 As of February 2025, FNA requires glibc 2.31 or newer.
 The fnalibs build OS is [Steam Linux Runtime 3.0 (Sniper)](https://gitlab.steamos.cloud/steamrt/sniper/sdk).

-There are currently no plans o update the glibc requirement at this time.
+There are currently no plans to update the glibc requirement at this time.